-Gem of a letter!
+Gem of a Letter!

 He decided to write a strong letter to the railway administration, narrating his plight, upon returning home.

-This is what Akhil Chandra Sen wrote:
+This is what Okhil Chandra Sen wrote:

 I am arrive by passenger train Ahmedpur station and my belly is too much swelling with jack fruit.
 I am therefore went to privy.
 Just I doing the nuisance that guard making whistle blow for train to go off and I am running with "lotah (water can)" in one hand and dhoti in the next when I am fall over and expose all my shocking to man and female women on platform.
 I am got leaved at Ahmedpur station.